 Financial assistance for Ochsner Allied Health Scholars are disbursed based on the specific nursing program a student is pursuing:

-**Rad Tech, Surg Tech, Med Lab Tech:** Students pursuing a Radiology Technologist, Surgical Technologist, or Medical Laboratory Technician degree at Delgado Community College will be granted $3,500 per eligible traditional semesters (2x a year).
+**Rad Tech, Surg Tech, Med Lab Tech, Respiratory Therapy:** Students pursuing a Radiology Technologist, Surgical Technologist, Medical Laboratory Technician, or Respiratory Therapy degree at an accredited institution in the state of Louisiana or Mississippi will be granted $3,500 per eligible traditional semesters (2x a year).
 The maximum support over two years is $14,000; however, you may not receive this full amount if you graduate before then.

 In return for this financial assistance, award recipients will be invited to commit to a specified period of service with Ochsner Health upon their graduation.
 Ochsner Health, the largest employer in Louisiana and one of the nation's top-ranked hospitals, offers a unique opportunity for scholars to contribute to their healthcare community.

-Scholars who opt to discontinue their involvement in the program will indeed be responsible for repaying the entire financial assistance they received during their time as Ochsner Nurse Scholars.
+Scholars who opt to discontinue their involvement in the program will be responsible for repaying the entire financial assistance amount they received during their time as an Ochsner Scholar.

-Furthermore, to maintain active status in the Scholars program, Scholars are expected to maintain full-time enrollment at their respective schools while upholding good academic standing.
-This commitment to their education is a fundamental requirement for ongoing participation in the program.
+Furthermore, to maintain active status in the Scholars program, Scholars are expected to maintain Full-Time enrollment at their respective schools while upholding good academic standing.
+This commitment to education is a fundamental requirement for ongoing participation in the program.

 In the event that a Scholar leaves their employment with Ochsner before fulfilling their commitment, they will also be required to reimburse the entire amount received as an Ochsner Scholar.